Computer Siksha

 Application Tag

 Correct Answer: B — Anchor Tag The <a> tag officially carries the name Anchor tag.
-It derives its name from the concept of “anchoring” a link to a specific location or resource on the web.
+It consequently derives its name from the concept of “anchoring” a link to a specific location or resource on the web.
 Furthermore, it is the primary tool for creating hyperlinks in HTML, allowing users to navigate between pages, sections, files, and external resources.
 Therefore, mastering the <a> tag is essential for building any connected webpage.

 Mixed Review